Blog >

 Pain has been central to the medical cannabis reform movement from its earliest days in the 1960s.
 As HIV/AIDS and cancer ravaged the world in the 1980s, many patients used edibles to manage pain.

 The sports world has taken notice too.
 Several organizations have changed their cannabis policies in recent years.
 In 2018, the BIG3 basketball league became the first to allow players to use CBD.
 UFC did the same in 2018 and in 2021 announced that fighters would only be punished for THC use if they were proven to use it as a performance enhancer.
-Meanwhile, America’s “Big 4” sports- NBA, NFL, MLB, and NHL- have relaxed testing or removed cannabis compounds from its banned substances list.
+Meanwhile, America's "Big 4" sports—NBA, NFL, MLB, and NHL—have relaxed testing or removed cannabis compounds from their banned substances list.

 Cannabis for Anxiety